codeclimate/test-reporter/README.md

     - ./cc-test-reporter before-build

   post:
-    - ./cc-test-reporter after-build --exit-code $TEST_SUITE_EXIT_CODE
+    - ./cc-test-reporter after-build --exit-code $EXIT_CODE
 ```

   Where:

-  - `$TEST_EXIT_CODE` should be the exit code when the test suite ran.
+  - `$EXIT_CODE` should be the exit code of your test suite process.
 Some CI
-    services don't expose directly a var with the
+     system expose this as an environment variable; for others, you may need
+     to manually capture $? to provide it to after-build later.
+Providing this
+     will enable future Code Climate features such as pass/fail metrics.

 ## Code Climate: Enterprise